 There is no right or wrong answer.
 Look at your client’s past adverts and view the colors and images they used so you can keep their brand consistent across all platforms.

 This should also be discussed before work begins so you know the parameters that you can work within.

 WORDS AND IMAGERY

 Words and images go hand in hand.
-The image should further emphasize the text and the text should further emphasize the image.
+The image should further emphasize the text, and the text should further emphasize the image.

 Take this Nikon banner advert as the perfect example.
-It uses images and word psychology to portray how powerful their camera is.
+It uses images and word psychology to portray how powerful its camera is.
 Birds are known for their great vision, with many having the ability to see for miles.
-The text “I am a bird’s-eye view lover” is reinforced with the image of the bird as the focal point of the advert.
+The text “I am a bird’s-eye view lover” is reinforced with the bird’s image as the focal point of the advert.
 At the bottom of the advert is a small call to action, which showcases the camera’s power with a built-in 83x zoom lens.
 You can get creative when mixing words with images, and you needn’t limit your image choices to your client’s product range.

 CALLS TO ACTION

 Not every advert you create will need a call to action, but most will.
 A call to action must be easy to see and match the page the user is sent to.